ultravioletnanokitty/thinkpad-helix-utils/README.rst

 .. contents::
     :local:

-This collection of scripts is intended for the Lenovo ThinkPad X220 Tablet.
-You can still use them with the regular X220 machine, but only ``think-rotate`` will probably be useless for you then.
-I think that most scripts will also be handy for other ThinkPad models, I have not tested them though.
+This collection of scripts is intended for the Lenovo ThinkPad Helix Tablet.
+All the content was derived, in many cases directly copyed, from the extremely helpful project ``think-rotate`` maintained by Martin Ueding.

-The buttons on the front of the screen are mapped, so that you can use them.
-I have ``think-rotate`` on that 90° button and ``think-rotate flip`` on that 270° button.
+The ThinkPad Helix has relatively few dedicated buttons, compared to past ThinkPad models - particularly tablets.
+The buttons currently mapped are:

+	- The rotate button on the right-hand side of the screen.
+It performs a ``think-rotate flip``.

+	- The volume rocker buttons on the right-hand side of the screen.

 In short, this script fixes or improves the following:

 #.
 Rotation of the internal screen and any Wacom touch and pen input devices
    using the bezel buttons.

-#.
-Get the microphone mute button to work.
-#.
-Automatically use any external monitor, speakers and LAN connection when
-   docking onto an UltraBase or similar.

-#.
-Ability to disable touch pad or touch screen.
+The rest of this README hasn't been updated from Martin's documentation.
+Need to work on this...

 the scripts
 ===========